DimonSmart/StringDiff/README.md

 - `int Length`: The length of the text to be replaced.
 - `string Replacement`: The replacement text.

-### IWordBoundaryDetector Interface
+### ITokenBoundaryDetector Interface

-The `IWordBoundaryDetector` interface defines a method for detecting word boundaries in a string.
+The `ITokenBoundaryDetector<T>` interface defines a method for tokenizing input text into a sequence of tokens of type T.

 #### Methods

 - `HashSet<int> Detect(string s)`: Detects word boundaries in the specified string and returns a set of boundary indices.

-### DefaultWordBoundaryDetector Class
+### DefaultTokenBoundaryDetector Class

-The `DefaultWordBoundaryDetector` class provides a default implementation of `IWordBoundaryDetector` using regular expressions.
+The `DefaultTokenBoundaryDetector` class provides a default implementation of `ITokenBoundaryDetector<string>` that splits text into word-like tokens.

 #### Constructors

-- `DefaultWordBoundaryDetector()`: Initializes a new instance with the default word boundary regex pattern (`\b`).
-- `DefaultWordBoundaryDetector(string regexPattern)`: Initializes a new instance with the specified regex pattern.
+- `DefaultTokenBoundaryDetector()`: Initializes a new instance that splits text into words and non-word tokens.

 ### StringReconstructor Class